OliverGilmi/DiscordRadioBot/README.md

    r!radio -a `command|name|country|streamurl`
    ```
    Replace ... with:
-   - `command` The part after your prefix (the actual command) that shall be used to start the station, e.g. `worldwide` (Then `r!worldwide` would be the command to start the staion.)
+   - `command` The part after your prefix (the actual command) that shall be used to start the station, e.g. `worldwide` (Then `r!worldwide` would be the command to start the station.)
    - `name` Replace with the actual name of your station.
-   - `country` Replace with one of [these countries](https://user-images.githubusercontent.com/64920118/136698260-c296cf50-c00d-4bcd-99a7-a3722fc67e0c.png)).
+   - `country` Replace with one of [these countries](https://user-images.githubusercontent.com/64920118/136698260-c296cf50-c00d-4bcd-99a7-a3722fc67e0c.png).
    - `streamurl` Paste the URL of the stream here.

    Example of what your message should look like in the chat-box: